 The House Team

-Each House Advisor is responsible for two houses, overseeing the building management, ensuring the security and wellbeing of the students, and working with student leaders on social/cultural/educational programming.
+Each House Advisor is responsible for one or two houses, overseeing the building management, ensuring the security and wellbeing of the students, and working with student leaders on social/cultural/educational programming.

 House Fellows are faculty members who live with their families in apartments within the houses.
 House Fellows help to create a sense of community in the house, hosting study-breaks and other events and providing informal advising to the students in their house.

 Student Fellows are second-year students (usually) who have been trained to provide peer mentorship for new students.
 Each Student Fellow is assigned to a group of 8-14 incoming students who live on the same hall.
 Student Fellows are familiar with registration procedures and campus resources and are trained to deal with the social and academic problems frequently encountered by new students.